They may look just like credit cards, but debit cards have different protections and uses. Sometimes they’re not the

-"You don't use a debit card online," says Susan Tiffany, director of consumer periodicals for the Credit Union National Association.
+"You don't use a debit card online," says Susan Tiffany, retired director of consumer periodicals for the Credit Union National Association.
 Since the debit card links directly to a checking account, "you have potential vulnerability” if you have problems with a purchase or the card number gets hijacked.

 The Federal Reserve's Regulation E (commonly dubbed Reg E), covers debit card transfers.
 It sets a consumer’s liability for fraudulent purchases at $50, provided the customer notifies the bank within two days of discovering that the card or card number has been stolen.

 Most banks have additional voluntary policies that set their own customers’ liability with debit cards at $0, says Nessa Feddis, vice president and senior counsel for the American Bankers Association.

 But the protections don’t relieve consumers of hassle: The prospect of trying to get money put back into their bank account and the problems that a lower-than-expected balance can cause in terms of fees and refused checks or payments make some online shoppers reach first for their credit cards.

 2. Big-ticket items

 Why?
 A credit card offers dispute rights if something goes wrong with the merchandise or the purchase.
 “With a debit card, you have fewer protections,” she says.

 In addition, some cards will also offer extended warrantees.
 And in some situations, such as buying electronics or renting a car, some credit cards also offer additional insurance to cover the item.

 There are two caveats with credit cards, Wu says.
 Don’t carry a balance.
 Otherwise, you also risk paying some high-ticket interest.
 And “avoid store cards with deferred interest,” Wu advises.

 3. Deposit required

 When Peter Garuccio rented some home improvement equipment at a big-box store, it required a sizable deposit.
 "This is where you want to use a credit card instead of a debit," says Garuccio, former spokesman for the national trade group American Bankers Association.

 With a credit card, the store has its security deposit, and you still have access to all of the money in your bank account.
 With any luck, you’ll never actually have to part with a dollar.